Egor Orudzhev

-Career
+Early career

 Karting

-Born in Saint Petersburg, Orudzhev entered karting in 2006, when he finished as runner-up in the Russian Karting Championship in the Mini Class, before he became champion in the Russian KF3 Championship in 2009.
-Also in 2009 he moved to the international scene, where he competed in the KF3 category as well.
-He progressed into the KF2 category in 2011, when he finished third in the WSK Euro Series.
+Born in Saint Petersburg, Orudzhev entered karting in 2006, when he finished as runner-up in the Russian Karting Championship in the Mini class, before he became champion in the Russian KF3 Championship in 2009.
+Also in 2009 he moved to the international scene, where he too competed in the KF3 category.
+He progressed into the KF2 category in 2011, finishing third in the WSK Euro Series.

-Formula Renault
+Lower formulae

-In 2012, Orudzhev made his début in single-seaters, taking part in the French F4 Championship.
-He closed the top ten in the series standings with seven point-scoring finishes, including two podiums – a second and a third – at the Bugatti Circuit.
+In 2012, Orudzhev made his debut in single-seaters, taking part in the French F4 Championship.
+He closed the top ten in the series standings with seven point-scoring finishes, including two podiums — a second and a third at the Bugatti Circuit.
 He also contested single rounds in both Formula Renault 2.0 Alps and Eurocup Formula Renault 2.0 with AV Formula and Fortec Motorsports respectively.

 For 2013, Orudzhev moved to Tech 1 Racing for full-season campaigns in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps.
 In the Eurocup, he took a podium finish in the opening race of the season at Motorland Aragon, as well as another eight point-scoring finishes.
 In the Alps championship, he finished fifth with two podiums at Misano and Imola.

-Orudzhev stayed with Tech 1 for the 2014 season.

-Toyota Racing Series

-During the 2014 off-season Orudzhev competed in the New Zealand-based Toyota Racing Series with M2 Competition.
-He won three races and scored another five podiums on his way to sixth place in the series.

-Formula Three

-Orudzhev made his Formula Three début in 2014 in the British Formula 3 Championship, racing for Carlin.
-He won his inaugural race at Silverstone, starting from front row.
+Having competed in the Toyota Racing Series during the 2014 winter, where three victories, including his maiden single-seater triumph at Teretonga Park, helped him towards sixth place overall, Orudzhev stayed with Tech 1 for that year's Eurocup season.
+He ended up eighth in the standings, scoring three podiums.
+During the same year, the Russian made his Formula Three debut in British Formula 3, racing for Carlin, where he won his inaugural race at Silverstone, starting from the front row.